 Conclusion

-Ads in games promote brand awareness, especially in computer and console games.
-This strategy is easier to adopt, given the presence of various platforms for online advertising.
+The ads in games help promote brand awareness through computer and console games or mobile games.
+This strategy is more straightforward to adopt, given the presence of various platforms for online advertising.
 And if you need assistance with your ad campaigns, Penji is here to help.
 Please browse our 120+ design services and choose the best pricing plan that meets your needs.